Expert support from Leading Tuition

 Oxford interviews tend to be conducted by your prospective college tutors, and the problems often have a direct connection to the kind of pure mathematics you will encounter in your first year — proof, rigour, and abstraction feature heavily.
 Cambridge interviews, particularly for the Mathematical Tripos, are similarly demanding but may feel slightly more varied in style across colleges.
 In both cases, the underlying goal is identical: to identify students who can do mathematics, not just recall it.

-If you are applying to Oxford for Mathematics, you will sit the MAT (Mathematics Admissions Test) before your interview.
-Your MAT score directly influences whether you are called for interview, and tutors will have seen it before you walk into the room.
-Strong MAT preparation — working through past papers, understanding proof-based reasoning, and practising multi-step problems without a calculator — is also excellent interview preparation, because the cognitive demands overlap significantly.
+If you are applying to Oxford for Mathematics, you will sit the TMUA (Test of Mathematics for University Admission) before your interview.
+Oxford replaced the MAT with the TMUA from 2027 entry.
+Your TMUA score directly influences whether you are called for interview.
+Strong TMUA preparation — working through past papers, proof-based reasoning, and multi-step problems — is also excellent interview preparation, because the cognitive demands overlap significantly.

 The single most important thing you can do is practise thinking aloud while solving unfamiliar problems.
 This feels unnatural at first — most mathematical work is silent and private — but it is a skill that can be developed quickly with the right guidance.
 Your interviewer cannot follow your reasoning if it stays in your head, and they cannot help you if they do not know where you are.